 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics reported that registered nurses could expect a 16% increase in job opportunities from 2014-2024 (www.bls.gov).
-According to PayScale.com, the median salary for forensic nurses was $61,176, as of January 2016.
+The U.S. Bureau of Labor Statistics reported that registered nurses could expect a 12% increase in job opportunities from 2018-2028 (www.bls.gov).
+According to PayScale.com, the average salary for forensic nurses was $61,500, as of September 2019.

 Nurses who are interested in careers in research and education may consider enrolling in nursing Ph.D. programs, some of which offer concentrations in forensic nursing.
 Other forensic nurses seeking continuing education may seek information about continuing education opportunities, such as licensing, workshops, and networking events, through nonprofit trade organizations like the American Nurses Association.